The village is named after Giant Armadillo Hill. It is a Wapichan community with a few remaining families of the Taruma people.

 Future Village Plans

-- New trail to Kwitaro River.
+- Open a trail to Kwitaro River.
 This is to boost Ecotourism.

 - Savannah Farming